andrew-chapman-bc/MP1/README.md

 #MP1
 ---
 #To Run
-The config is currently set up to handle 2 processes
+The config is currently set up to handle multiple processes

+This example is for two, but to add more, simply repeat steps in new terminals

 Open one terminal and enter
 ```bash